Pastoral care for LGBTQ Catholics: Pope Francis

-In an interview on 28 July 2013, when discussing homosexuals (both in general and their place in the clergy) and answering a question as to whether there was a "gay lobby" in the Vatican, the pontiff said, "If someone is gay and is searching for the Lord and has good will, then who am I to judge him?
+In an interview on 28 July 2013, when discussing homosexuals (both in general and their place in the clergy) and answering a question as to whether there was a "gay lobby" in the Vatican, Pope Francis said, "If someone is gay and is searching for the Lord and has good will, then who am I to judge him?
 The Catechism of the Catholic Church explains this in a beautiful way, saying...: 'no one should marginalize these people for this, they must be integrated into society.'"
-According to two gay rights activists, Marcelo Márquez and Andrés Albertsen, Bergoglio expressed support for the spiritual needs of "homosexual people" and willingness to support "measured actions" on their behalf in private conversations with them.
+According to two gay rights activists, Marcelo Márquez and Andrés Albertsen, Pope Francis expressed support for the spiritual needs of "homosexual people" and willingness to support "measured actions" on their behalf in private conversations with them.
 These remarks have been seen as an encouraging change of tone from the papacy, so much so that the American LGBTQ magazine The Advocate named Pope Francis their Person of the Year for 2013.

 On 2 October 2016, Pope Francis spoke in favor of pastoral care for and including transgender Catholics in the church, stating priests should "accompany them spiritually" and that they should never be turned away, even if they have undergone gender transition and sex-reassignment operations.
 Francis once held an audience with a Spanish transgender man, who had transitioned from female to male, and his wife.